 Planning a family road trip for spring break or looking ahead to your summer vacation plans?
-We’ve rounded up six terrific travel podcasts guaranteed to keep teens and parents engaged and spark interesting conversations before, and during, your travels.
+We’ve rounded up six terrific podcasts for car rides guaranteed to keep teens and parents engaged and spark interesting conversations before, and during, your travels.
 Who knows, you might even get some ideas for your next trip!

 6 Travel Podcasts For Teens

 If a theme park is on your itinerary, The Season Pass is the perfect podcast to get everyone in your family excited about the trip.
 The team behind the podcast includes founder Doug Barnes, along with friends, Brent Young and Robert Coker.
 Featuring regular hosts and guests, The Season Pass offers in-depth coverage of amusement parks around the world.

 The guys talk about all aspects of the amusement park experience, from food vendors to the musical soundtrack, and rate how well each park executes new attractions.
 You’ll get recommendations, hear about the best rides at every park, and learn fascinating historical details about your favorite amusement parks.
 Want a side-by-side comparison of Walt Disney World and Universal Studios?
 The Season Pass covers it all.

 Andy Steves, son of travel expert Rick Steves, proves the apple doesn’t fall far from the tree.
 Like his father, Andy has made a career out of travel.
 After years of tagging along on his father’s international trips, he became a guide for his father’s company, and eventually began his own tour company for students studying in Europe.

 The Andy Steves Travel podcast is perfect for older teens and college-aged kids, focusing on points of interest that appeal to a younger generation of travelers.
 Episodes cover topics such as studying abroad and traveling the globe through military service.
 The entire family will enjoy hearing about cities around the world from local guides leading the tours and digital nomads who have perfected the art of the traveling life.